I don’t have ads so why do a blog income report?

-Boardbooster is a pin scheduler for Pinterest.
+Boardbooster was a pin scheduler for Pinterest (now defunct).
 I have the basic $5 plan which I have set so it pins 500 pins a month (split on a daily schedule) to a variety of group boards I am a member of.

 I don’t want to spend more every month so this keeps Pinterest ticking over at a very low level and I can then pin more as I find the time.

 Billionaire Blog Club – I took loads of free courses, read up on as much that was free as possible and decided that if I was going to do this blogging lark properly I needed a bit of help as I am not technical and I haven’t previously used social media.

 I almost signed up for a much more expensive blogging course but was put off by the heavy sales techniques.
 I also felt it was aimed mainly at the stay at home, all American Mom brigade.
 Which really isn’t me.